Monday.com work os

-How to Automate an Event Dues Dates on monday.com
+How to Automate Your Due Dates on monday.com

 For this blog post, I’ll use the example of a board made for a wedding planner.
 The board has different events listed out, like the rehearsal dinner, the main reception, and then a whole bunch of tasks that need organizing before the big day.

-The tasks, for example, could be arranging the flowers six weeks before the rehearsal dinner or booking the hall five months before the wedding day.
+The tasks, for example, could be ordering the flowers six weeks before the rehearsal dinner or booking the hall five months before the wedding day.
 We can stay on schedule by setting the due dates in relation to the actual event dates.
 So, if the wedding was on June 15th, then the flowers would need to be ordered by April 30th.
-This helped break down the big project into smaller steps.
+This workflow helps break down a big project into smaller, more manageable steps.

-There is nothing complicated about setting up the due date automation.
-You’ll find it even easier by following these steps:
+There is nothing complicated about setting up the monday.com due date automations.
+To get started, follow these steps:

 Setting Up the Fields